spectrocloud/librarium/docs/docs-content/registries-and-packs/helm-charts.md

 :::info

-You can add an OCI based Helm Chart registry to Palette.
+You can add a private OCI based Helm Chart registry to Palette.
 For more information, refer to the [Add OCI Registry](./oci-registry.md) guide.

 :::

 ## Synchronization Behavior

 When you add a Helm Chart registry to Palette, you can choose whether to synchronize the Helm Chart registry metadata with Palette.
-The synchronization behavior depends on whether the Helm Chart registry is hosted on a server accessible from Palette.
+The synchronization behavior depends on whether the Helm Chart registry is hosted on a server accessible from Palette's management plane.
 The metadata is downloaded from the Helm Chart registry and stored internally in Palette.

 If the Helm Chart registry is hosted on a server that will not be accessible from the Palette regularly, we recommend you do not enable synchronization.
 Palette will download the Helm Charts registry metadata and store it internally.
 This will allow you to use the Helm Charts in your cluster profiles even if the Helm Chart registry is inaccessible.